 Child Development Tools and Information

 Information on what child care programs will be working on with a child based on the child’s age.
-Each handout includes tips, tools for healthy, active living, and questions for parents to ask their health care professional.
+Each handout includes tips, tools for healthy, active living, and questions for families to ask their health care professional.

 Vroom — Vroom is a source of creative tools and materials that inspire families to turn everyday moments into brain-building moments.
-It was developed with thoughtful input from parents, early childhood experts, neuroscientists, parents and community leaders.
+It was developed with thoughtful input from parents, early childhood experts, neuroscientists, families and community leaders.

 Learn the Signs.
 Act Early.

 From birth to 5 years, your child should reach milestones in how he plays, learns, speaks, acts and moves.
 The CDC has provided a resource to track your child’s development and act early if you have a concern.

 Sesame Street in Communities — When a child endures a traumatic experience, the whole family feels the impact.
 But, adults hold the power to help lessen the effects of trauma.
 Sesame Street has created a suite of resources to help children cope with trauma.